SuleimanFarah/sunpy/ORG/Coordination-Meeting-2020-Notes.md

   * Could expand to cover all python solar physics instead of just sunpy as discourse allows subgroups.
 * We need to advertise sunpy more via the blog, social media with the idea of getting a more friendly welcoming face (like astropy have done over the last few years)
 * Expand our blog to have nice tutorials or more community information aka the face of sunpy.
-* Need to make sure we don’t have or keep an anti-IDL sheen we might have.
+* Need to make sure we don't have or keep an anti-IDL sheen we might have.
 Unhelpful.
 * Add maybe an ask sunpy room on riot?
 Re purpose the off topic or add a new one?
 Will be fixed by matrix in the future (alleged, like they will fix server performance).
   * We want to encourage however we can, more questions and open discussion from users.